How Much Plastic Actually Gets Recycled?

 #7 – Other (BPA, Polycarbonate, and LEXAN) The #7 category was designed as a catch-all for polycarbonate (PC) and “other” plastics, so reuse, and recycling protocols are not standardized within this category.
 Of primary concern with #7 plastics is the potential for chemical leaching into food or drink products packaged in polycarbonate containers made using BPA (Bisphenol A).
 BPA is a xenoestrogen, a known endocrine disruptor.

 But a new plastic, Polylactic acid (PLA) has been developed and is designed to decompose over a period of months or in just a few years.
-PLA is derived from corn starch—a polysaccharide—or long chain of sugar molecules fused together.
+PLA is derived from corn starch—a polysaccharide—or a long chain of sugar molecules fused together.

 PLA is being used to make eco-friendly plastic drinking cups, plates, and eating utensils.
 PLA is also being used to manufacture plastic bags and fibers for clothing.

 Many companies are taking steps to reduce the amount of plastic waste by reducing the amount of plastic packaging.
-Fast food companies are moving away from the polystyrene clamshells and drink cups and using paper instead of plastic.
+Fast food companies are moving away from polystyrene clamshells and drink cups and using paper instead of plastic.
 Some cities and states have banned the use of plastic grocery bags, urging customers to bring reusable bags to the store.

 To promote recycling in general, many companies are placing recycle bins in convenient locations throughout their buildings and posting recycling totals on bulletin boards to encourage goal setting.